 Malignant mesothelioma is a rare, asbestos-related cancer that forms on the thin protective tissues that cover the lungs and abdomen.
-A combined approach to treatment is helping people improve their survival and ease symptoms.
+A combined approach to treatment is helping people improve their survival and ease symptoms, but many people will need to seek a mesothelioma or asbestos attorney.

 Did you know that doctors diagnose an estimated 3,000 cases of mesothelioma annually in the U.S.?
 The majority of those are traced to job-related exposures to asbestos.
 Most people have the pleural type, which forms on the lining of the lungs, but the cancer can also form around the lining of the abdomen or heart.